Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/fido2/ssh.rst

 2. Copy the output and add it to your account’s SSH key settings.

    See `GitLab <https://docs.gitlab.com/user/ssh/#add-an-ssh-key-to-your-gitlab-account>` or `GitHub <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>` for detailed steps.

-To enable SSH remote server access, add your public key (from ``~/.ssh/id_ed25519_sk.pub``) to the ``~/.ssh/authorized_keys`` file of the user account.
-This allows passwordless authentication using your Nitrokey.